stormpath/stormpath-dotnet-documentation/docs/authentication.rst

 OAuth 2.0 Password Grant
 ------------------------

-This is the authentication strategy that you will want to use for mobile clients.
-This library supports this flow out-of-the-box.
+This is the authentication strategy that you'll want to use for mobile clients, and it's supported this flow out-of-the-box.

-In this situation the end-user supplies their username and password to your mobile application.
+In this scenario, the end-user supplies their username and password to your mobile application.
 The mobile application sends that username and password to your |framework| server, which then verifies the password with Stormpath.

 If the account is valid and the password is correct, Stormpath will generate an Access and Refresh Token for the user.
 Your server gets these tokens from Stormpath and then sends them down to your mobile application.
 The mobile application then stores the tokens in a secure location, and uses them for future requests to your |framework| application.

 When a user wants to login to your mobile application, the mobile application